CONNECT WITH me ON INSTAGRAM

 For example, the Gold Museum has an entry fee of around $2.50, while a cable car ride up to Monserrate costs around $7.
 The National Museum (Museo Nacional de Colombia) has the largest entry fee of all the museums.

-To give you a better idea of costs, three of my favourite activities in Bogotá for those staying 2-3 days in Bogotá are a visit to Monserrate, a Craft Beer Tour and Graffiti Tour.
+To give you a better idea of costs, three of my favorite activities in Bogotá for those spending 2-3 days, are a visit to Monserrate, take a Craft Beer Tour and Graffiti Tour.
 The Mural Walks (graffiti tours) are about more than just ‘graffiti’.
-You can see the costs of these activities below.

-The Best Time of Year to Visit Bogotá Colombia
+The Best Time Of Year To Visit Bogotá Colombia

 When planning your trip to Bogotá, consider the time of year.
 The cheapest time to travel to Bogotá is generally during the low season, from January to May.